EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/portal.md

 ```
 then this means that the directory you are currently viewing in the File Browser on the Open OnDemand host is not available on the back-end.

-This can arise if you select a back-end where your home directory is not mounted across both the Open OnDemand host and the back-end and you have not yet run an app on that back-end.
+This can arise if you select a back-end where your home directory is not mounted across both the Open OnDemand host and the back-end and you have not yet run a job on that back-end.

 At present, this can arise for the back-ends: